Photo by Inkong Boutchalern

 “We are seeing signs this is changing, with leading digital practitioners looking to how today’s investments can improve tomorrow’s business results.
 This is a critical mindset, especially as digital technologies become more pervasive,” adds the consultant.

-Ninety-nine percent of the ambitious companies anticipate immediate returns on their investments.
-The remaining 1 percent want to disrupt their own or other industries.
+Ninety-nine percent of the ambitious companies anticipated immediate returns on their investments.
+The remaining 1 percent wanted to disrupt their own or other industries.
+However, the companies have been under pressure internally because of changing tech spending patterns and digital roles.

-Even though CEO enthusiasm for digital investments is quite high, the report also says 73 percent must hasten their investment approaches to dominate their marketplaces and prevent internal disruption.
+Even though CEO enthusiasm for digital investments has been quite high, the report also said 73 percent must hasten their investment approaches to dominate their marketplaces and prevent internal disruption.
+PwC interviews were equally divided among business and IT executives.

-Here are PwC’s 10 strategies:
+PwC’s 10 strategies:

 1. The CEO is a champion for digital.